International North–South Transport Corridor

-The International North–South Transport Corridor (INSTC) is a 7,200-km-long multi-mode network of ship, rail, and road route for moving freight between India, Iran, Azerbaijan, Russia, Central Asia and Europe.
-The route primarily involves moving freight from India, Iran, Azerbaijan and Russia via ship, rail and road.
+The International North–South Transport Corridor (INSTC) is a 7,200-km (4500 mile) long multi-mode network of ship, rail, and road route for moving freight between Azerbaijan, Central Asia, Europe, India, Iran, and Russia.
+The route primarily involves moving freight from India, Iran, Azerbaijan and the Russian Federation via ship, rail and road.
 The objective of the corridor is to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzali, etc. Dry runs of two routes were conducted in 2014, the first was Mumbai to Baku via Bandar Abbas and the second was Mumbai to Astrakhan via Bandar Abbas, Tehran and Bandar Anzali.
 The objective of the study was to identify and address key bottlenecks.
 The results showed transport costs were reduced by "$2,500 per 15 tons of cargo".
 Other routes under consideration include via Kazakhstan and Turkmenistan.